lee-joanne/rageit/README.md

 ![Screenshot of login page](documentation/login-page.png)
 ![Screenshot of sign out page](documentation/logout-page.png)

 Using Django's allauth, users are able to sign up, login, and logout easily.
-The allauth templates were edited to match the base template of RAGEit.
+The allauth templates are edited to match the base template of RAGEit.
 These links are accessed via the navbar.
 When these links are clicked, it will take the user to a separate page for each option.
 The signup page contains an arrow that, when hovered, explains RAGEit's views on privacy and reasoning for email addresses to be optional.
 This function was created using basic JavaScript.
 When the user tries to log out, it will ask the user for confirmation before logging out the user.

 User stories covered in Sign Up/Login/Logout: